csirmaz/trained-linearization/README.md

 suitable for review or use by human decision makers.

 As this force reduces the capacity of neural networks, it is expected to help avoid overfitting as well.

+Download the article in PDF format from the latest release at https://github.com/csirmaz/trained-linearization/releases/latest .